-- Single Camo – Our camo belts ARE NOT SUEDE.
+- Single Camo – ***Discontinued*** Our camo belts ARE NOT SUEDE.
 They are a Mil-Spec 1000Denier Cordura Fabric.
 This fabric does not give so a belt with camo will be more rigid than its suede or non-suede counterpart.
 These belts will not feel broken in and tend to make the belt stiffer.

-- Double Camo – Read above.
+- Double Camo – ***Discontinued*** Read above.
 A belt that is ordered with double camo will be the stiffest belt we offer.
 I don’t recommend this belt to anyone unless they are looking for a really sturdy belt.
 It will be made with approximately 12mm of leather and the other 1mm is with the heavy duty camo material.

 - Embroidery – This is what we are quickly becoming known for.
 We can embroider your name, gym logo, or any other image you want on a belt which is appealing to all.
-We do not put our logo or company name on anything so you can truly make and belt that is YOURS!
+We do not put our logo or company name on anything so you can truly make a belt that is YOURS!

 - Edging – Edging is something that comes standard with most belt companies, but I wanted to make it an option for you since this is YOUR belt!
 This is our most popular option and can really finish off the belt.

 - Powder Coated Hardware – Everyone has Nickel plated buckles and levers so we decided to expand our offerings.
 We now have levers and buckles in a matte black finish!
-The powder coat has been tested and has proven time and time again to not chip or wear so we went forward with offering them to the public.
-We have had nothing but good reviews on these so I am positive you will like them as well.

 Building your perfect weight belt